Guthius/mirage-nova/README.md

 ---

-**Mirage Nova** is a modernized 2D game development engine written in Go (Golang), specifically designed for creating small-scale online multiplayer role-playing games.
+**Mirage Nova** is a 2D game development engine written in Go (Golang), specifically designed for creating small-scale online multiplayer role-playing games.

 It leverages Go's powerful concurrency model to enable efficient and scalable networking.